 Lastly, but most importantly, ask your agencies for references.
 Any agency that can’t provide references probably should be ruled out.

-Just ask: “Can you please put me in touch with a few clients who are similar to us in needs and budget who can speak about their experience working with your agency?”
+Just ask: “Can you please put me in touch with a few clients who are similar to us in needs and budget and who can speak about their experience working with your agency?”

 7. Start small

 Once you have decided to go with an agency, give them a minor assignment so you can evaluate their performance and see whether it would suit your overall needs or not.

 For example, you can ask them to audit your website or make a couple of minor changes.
 An audit will provide insights into your website’s performance and what can be improved.
 It would also show you what the agency has to offer.

 Before you finally choose an ongoing development agency, it is recommended that you meet them physically.
 Meet them by visiting their offices.
 This meeting will let you know a lot of things about them, including how they operate, how big their organization is, and whether you will be able to work with them or not.

 If meeting in person is impossible because of the restrictions, time, or distance constraints, I recommend having an online one.